ioangogo/Ebola-to-zombie/README.md

 Ebola-to-zombie
 ===============

-Chrome extension that replaces occurrences of 'Ebola' with 'Zombie'
+A GPL Chrome extension that replaces occurrences of 'Ebola' with 'Zombie'.
+Based off of paicsteve's [Cloud-to-butt](https://github.com/panicsteve/cloud-to-butt) That was released under the WTFPL licence.

 Installation